 News and events:

-- Parijat Sarkar from the CCMB, Hyderabad is visiting UML using our Fluorescence Lifetime Imaging and Evanescent Wave-Induced Fluorescence spectroscopy techniques
+- Parijat Sardar from the CCMB, Hyderabad visited UML using our Fluorescence Lifetime Imaging and Evanescent Wave-Induced Fluorescence spectroscopy techniques

 - Peng Zeng won the Dalton Transactions sponsored poster prize at the XXVIth IUPAC Symposium on Photochemistry in Osaka, Japan for his poster “Shell Effects on Hole-Coupled Electron Transfer Dynamics in Quasi-Type II CdSe/CdS Quantum Dot-Methyl Vionlogen Complexes”.